← MRI Terms

 Facet Arthropathy and Facet Joint Hypertrophy on MRI: What It Means

-Facet arthropathy means arthritis or wear-and-tear change in the small joints in the back of the spine, and facet hypertrophy means those joints have become enlarged or thickened.
-These are common findings on MRI, which stands for magnetic resonance imaging.
-They may or may not be causing your symptoms.
+Facet arthropathy means arthritis or wear-and-tear change in the small joints at the back of the spine (MRI stands for magnetic resonance imaging).
+Facet hypertrophy means those same joints have become enlarged or thickened.
+Both are common MRI findings, and they may or may not be causing your symptoms.

-In my practice, facet arthropathy is one of the most common MRI findings that sounds scarier than it usually is.
-These words usually describe arthritis-type changes in small spinal joints.
-They can matter, but they are not automatically dangerous.
-They also do not automatically mean surgery.
+In my practice, facet arthropathy is one of the most common findings that sounds scarier than it usually is.
+These changes can matter, but they are not automatically dangerous, and they do not automatically mean surgery.

 If you are trying to understand the full language of your report, you may also find this guide helpful: How to Read Your Spine MRI Report.